wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/1-intro-design-process.md

 1. On the left navigation pane, select **+ Create**.

-1. The top of the page shows ways for you to make a flow.
+1. The upper part of the page shows ways for you to make a flow.
 The first way is **Start from blank**, where you will select **Instant flow**.

 1. Give your flow a name.
 In the **Build an instant flow** section, select